-Effective management is crucial for the success of any project.
+Effective management is crucial for the success of any design project.

 Without a plan, things can get out of control quickly.
-And no one wants to be the deer in headlights when a client asks for “that document you promised” because it got lost under a soaring stack of other duties.
+And no one wants to be the deer in headlights when a client asks for that design file you promised because it was lost under a soaring stack of other duties.

-If there’s an element of design involved (a.k.a. multiple reiterations of a creative concept), you’re going to need to oversee all the moving parts and encourage creativity while also adhering to strict client briefs and guidelines.
+If there’s an element of design involved (a.k.a. multiple reiterations of a creative concept), you as the project manager or lead will need to oversee all the moving parts.
+This means you have to encourage creativity while adhering to client briefs or team guidelines.

-But, while there are many different components of a design project, managing it doesn't have to be a nightmare.
+If you picture someone spinning plates while juggling flaming bowling pins, you’re not too far off the mark.
+There are many different components of a design project, but managing one doesn't have to be a high-anxiety task.